Chahak081/Email-Spam-Detection/README.md

 #  Spam-Detection
 The purpose of this work is to demonstrate a simple email spam classification model using logistic regression and TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
 It reads a CSV file ('mail_data.csv') containing email messages labeled as 'spam' or 'ham' (non-spam) and trains a logistic regression model to classify emails as spam or ham.
 It also evaluates the model's accuracy on training and testing data.
-Additionally, it allows users to input their own email messages for prediction using a Streamlit web application.
+Additionally, it allows users to input email messages for prediction using  Streamlit web application.

 # Code Structure:
 * Importing Libraries: Import the necessary libraries - pandas, numpy, scikit-learn's train_test_split, TfidfVectorizer, LogisticRegression, and accuracy_score.